nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### Changes in 2017

 In late 2016, I and some users had a conference call regarding the future direction of the add-on.
 During this call, participants felt that the add-on now includes all the features people need, so it was decided to scale back on features and focus on compatibility with new Studio releases.
-In the end, it was decided that a version of the add-on to be released in 2017 will be the final major version of the Studio add-on, with future updates being byte-sized chunks.
+In the end, it was decided that a version of the add-on to be released in 2017 will be the final major version of this add-on, with future updates being byte-sized chunks.

 This decision also aligned with my other add-ons where new versions were released every month or so, along with the fact that features are complete for most add-ons.
 The new regular update schedule for SPL add-on was implemented as of June 2017.